 In NASIS 7.3, there was only one table set to table temporary = true, the icomponent table.

-Aliased– There is a checkbox that indicates that the table is created as an alias. .
+Aliased– There is a checkbox that indicates that the table is created as an alias.
 The “NREPO - SQL Script – CreateTables” report ignores any aliased tables.
 Currently, the only database that has any aliases defined is the Staging Server.
 The “NREPO - SQL Script - CreateStagingAliases - create synonyms” report is used to create the Staging Server synonyms using the tables that are set as aliased.
 The list of aliased tables in the Staging Server should match the list of Staging Alias Required tables in NASIS.
 Required, default = unchecked.

 In Soil Staging 7.3, the following tables had Aliased = true: